-Contact me and I can explain the procedure of how to claim my fees from your pet insurer free from obligation.
+Please complete the form below and I will respond and explain the procedure of how to claim my fees from your pet insurer free from obligation.
 Your insurer will ask you to gain a referral to me from your vet.
-This can be done via email, phone or letter.
-Click on the red icon on the left hand side of your screen to download a convenient vet referral form that you can download and print for your vet to complete, hold on to this for when I see you, as it goes to your insurer, not me.
+This can be done by clicking on the red icon on the left-hand side of your screen to download a convenient vet referral form that you can download and print for your vet to complete, hold on to this for when I see you, as it goes to your insurer, not me.

 If the referring vet wishes to remain up to date, a copy of the report will be sent for his/her records.
 I will help you fill in (and correctly stamp) your paperwork on my visit.

-The Canine and Feline Behaviour Association (CFBA) is accepted by pet insurance companies who cover behaviour problems on their policies and meets their criteria for excellence in the field.
-Nick Jones MA is an accredited Member of the CFBA and as such, your pet insurance policy may assist with costs.
-Each insurance company will have it's own criteria of what it deems a behaviour problem, which the client can discuss with their insurance company prior to booking an appointment.
+The Canine and Feline Behaviour Association (CFBA) is accepted by pet insurance companies that cover behaviour problems on their policies and meet their criteria for excellence in the field.
+Nick Jones MA is an Accredited Member of the CFBA and as such, your pet insurance policy may assist with costs.
+Each insurance company will have its own criteria of what it deems a behaviour problem, which the client can discuss with their insurance company prior to booking an appointment.
 Canine behaviour problems are defined by each individual company.
 Dog training is not a part of pet insurance cover.